TLara1/TLara1.github.io/_projects/2_project.md

 ---
 layout: page
-title: Derivation of the Lagrange Planetary Equations
+title: On the Gravitational and Relativistic Precession of Mercury
 description:
 img: assets/img/3.jpg
 importance: 2